astridx/meinblog/content/posts/joomla/2UpdateChangeLog.en.md

 2. Next, create another version of the example extension.
 To do this, change the version number in the manifest.
 Before that, it is not possible to test the update server.
 Because, there is no update yet.
 I mention this here anyway, what exactly happens after the creation of the next versions.
 3.

-3. if everything works, you will see these displays in front of you after the installation, if you click on the menu 'System' on the left and then select 'Extension' in the section 'Updates' on the right.
+3. if everything works, you will see these displays in front of you after the installation, if you click on the menu `System` on the left and then select `Extension` in the section `Updates` on the right.
 The image shows the status after version 23.0.0 was released.

 ![Joomla Update Server](/images/j4x2x1.png)

-4. so open 'System | Update | Extension'.
+4. so open `System | Update | Extension`.
 Here you will be offered the update for your component.
-If this is not the case, click on the button 'Find Updates'.
+If this is not the case, click on the button `Find Updates`.

-5. When you open it for the first time you will see the message 'The Download Key is missing' because you have entered the element 'dlid' in the manifest.
+5. When you open it for the first time you will see the message `The Download Key is missing` because you have entered the element `dlid` in the manifest.

 6. Add a download key via `System | Update Sites`.
 Click on the name of your component.
 Then you will see the text field in which you can enter any value.
 At the moment, this value is not checked when the update is retrieved.
 Save the value.